Skip to content

 let b = 'let2'; // SyntaxError

-If you want to learn more, we have an article covering JavaScript's strict mode in more depth.
+If you want to learn more, you can read the article covering JavaScript's strict mode in more depth.

 More like this